IUS-CS/c346-34515-fa22-project-perpetualmotionsquad/doc/minutes.md

 ### Good
 * Communication
 * Decide project fast
-* Got project skeleton
+* Created project skeleton
 ### Bad
-* Only Sebastain knows all the technologies we are using
+* Only Sebastian knows mosts of the technologies we are using
 * Not too good with dragging tasks on github
 ### Actionable Commitments
 * As a team, more meetings to check in
 * Be more cautious with github tasks
 * Catch up with technologies
-* better with assigning tasks
+* Better with assigning tasks
 ## Planning
 (This section can and should be completed in your GitHub projects, but please summarize here)
 Points | Story
 -------|--------
-5      | As a user, I want to put in my departure airport, arrival, and/or date to get a list of flights 5      | As a user, I want to put in my flight number and look up information on my flight.
+5      | As a user, I want to put in my departure airport, arrival, and/or date to get a list of flights.
+5      | As a user, I want to put in my flight number and look up information on my flight.
 3      | As a user, I want to be able to view the home page on my phone.
-1      | As a user, I want a visually pleasing homepage
+1      | As a user, I want a visually pleasing homepage.